algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 Testability refers to how easily the system's functionality can be verified.
 A comprehensive test plan is being developed by a team member.
 The testing process will cover both simulation and in-hardware testing, with manual gameplay serving as the primary method due to the project's hardware setup.

-### Documentation
+## Documentation

-- **Definition:** The quality and comprehensiveness of documentation provided to aid in learning and future reference.
+- **Definition:** The quality and comprehensiveness of documentation provided to aid in learning, future reference, and ensuring that the project’s goals, scope, and ambitions are clearly communicated.
+It is crucial that the documentation aligns with our vision for the software.

-- **Considerations:** Inline code comments and personal notes, focusing on explaining design decisions and implementation for educational purposes.
+- **Considerations:**

+  - **Comprehensive Documentation:** Our team must ensure whole documentation of the project is comprehensive for everyone.
+Clear English, tailored to a wide audience is necessary to ensure this.
+  - **Code Documentation:** Code should be easily-readable, and well commented.
+Ensuring comprehensiveness and clarity in the software.
+Verilog being low level, it is more than necessary to clarify as much as possible.

 ### Flexibility

-- **Definition:** The system’s ability to adapt to changing requirements or new learning objectives.
+- **Definition:** Flexibility refers to the system's ability to adapt to changing requirements, evolving user needs, and technological advancements without requiring significant redesign or redevelopment.

-- **Considerations:** Configurability and adaptability to different learning tasks or evolving project goals.
+  For this project, ensuring software flexibility is a must-do.
+Indeed, we want the game to be reprogrammable over time, allowing our team to add more levels,  layers of difficulties, or apply users' feedback.

+- **Considerations:**
+  - **New Functionalities:**
+    Our team won't maintain the project once done, however, if a fellow programmer, want to modify the game to his wish, it must be possible.
+  - **Bug Fixes:** Upon discovering a bug, having flexible software makes bug fixing easier for developers.

 ### Efficiency

 - **Definition:** The system’s ability to perform its functions with optimal use of resources.
 - **Considerations:** Resource utilization and performance optimization, with a focus on understanding FPGA resource constraints and improving efficiency.
+  - **Resource Utilization:** FPGAs are limited in available resources, the software must be scaled to the available resources to ensure a smooth experience for the end user.
+  - **Performance Optimization:** Software performances must be optimized.